 dimod.cqm_to_bqm#

-cqm_to_bqm(cqm: ConstrainedQuadraticModel, lagrange_multiplier: float | floating | integer | None = None) Tuple[BinaryQuadraticModel, CQMToBQMInverter][source]#
+cqm_to_bqm(cqm: ConstrainedQuadraticModel, lagrange_multiplier: float | floating | integer | None = None) tuple[BinaryQuadraticModel, CQMToBQMInverter][source]#

 Construct a binary quadratic model from a constrained quadratic model.